 But fear not.
 We’re here to hit the reset button for you.
 After all, hot hatches have been around for generations, and the second-hand market is stuffed to the gills with decent and loved examples of these timeless hoon-machines; classics of the genre that represent the true meaning of what a hot hatch should be.
 An everyday shopping car, which has been honed and refined, with a stiffer and more capable chassis, perhaps a bit of weight removed, and just slightly more power than may generally be considered necessary.
 Throw on some alloys and foglights and Bob’s your uncle.

 Think of the spirit of the 205 GTI or the Mk1 Golf GTI, but with modern refinements and without the silly collector price tags.
-Ladies and gentlemen, we bring you our Top Ten First Hot Hatches!
+Ladies and gentlemen, we bring you our best ten first hot hatches!
 If you’re keen to get involved with this sort of caper but don’t fancy getting a massive finance deal on a car that’s going to terrify you, here’s our pick of the affordable cars which prove that you don’t need a drift mode or a bunch of red lights to have a good time…

 Ford Focus ST170

-The first-gen Ford Focus was an absolute peach.
+Number one on our best 10 first hot hatches is the first-gen Ford Focus, which was an absolute peach.
 It had to be, really – lots of die-hard enthusiasts were quite cross about the idea of the iconic Escort name being killed off after so many years, so its replacement had to be something a bit special.
 And it really was.
 The New Edge styling was ultra-modern in 1998, and the handling was just amazing; given that it was intended to cover a whole range of spec and trims levels with the money-spinners being the cheaper everyday runabouts, they could have put any old budget chassis layout in there, but Ford went all-out with the clever Control Blade multi-link rear suspension.
 This means that even the lowliest Mk1 Focus will handle really well.
 And the sporty versions?
 They’re just sublime.